samanthashleyrose/Mandela-Effect-Challenge/README.md

 ## Usage

-Use images provided to decided which answer is correct Timer - 10 second penalization per wrong answer
+Use images provided to decided which answer is correct Timer - 10 second penalization per wrong answer - Game over message if time runs out

 Local Storage will dipslay results on results box and also in applications under dev tools